 (i) actions concerning decisions of the European Patent Office in carrying out the tasks referred to in Article 9 of Regulation (EU) No 1257/2012.

-For a transitional period of seven years, which may be prolonged by up to a further seven years, the following options will be possible for litigation involving classic European patents: Actions for infringement or for revocation may still be brought before national courts (Article 83(1) of the UPC Agreement).
+For a transitional period of seven years, which may be prolonged by up to a further seven years, the following options are possible for litigation involving classic European patents: Actions for infringement or for revocation may still be brought before national courts (Article 83(1) of the UPC Agreement).
 Moreover, a proprietor of or an applicant for a European patent granted or applied for before the end of the transitional period will be able to opt-out of the UPC's exclusive competence in respect of that European patent or application for the entire lifetime of the patent, unless an action has already been brought before the UPC.
-To do this, the patent proprietor or applicant will have to notify an opt-out to the Registry of the UPC.
-It will be possible to withdraw any such opt-out at any time, unless an action has already been brought before a national court.
-It will not be possible to opt-out for a second time after an opt-out withdrawal.
-A single request opting out more than one patent (“bulk” opt-out) will be possible.
-There will be no official fee for opting out.
+To do this, the patent proprietor or applicant needs to notify an opt-out to the Registry of the UPC.
+It is possible to withdraw any such opt-out at any time, unless an action has already been brought before a national court.
+It is also not possible to opt-out for a second time after an opt-out withdrawal.
+A single request opting out more than one patent (“bulk” opt-out) is possible.
+There is no official fee for opting out.

 On February 17th, 2023, Germany became the 17th Member State to deposit its instrument of ratification of the Agreement on a Unified Patent Court with the Secretariat of the Council of the European Union, launching the countdown under Article 89(1) of this Agreement.
-The Court will thus be opening its doors and starting to receive cases as from June 1st, 2023.
-The sunrise period for opting out in respect of classic European patents and European patent applications started on March 1st, 2023, which is three months before the UPC becomes operational.
+The Court opened its doors and started receiving cases as from June 1st, 2023.

 The competence of the UPC and national courts during and after the transitional period will thus be as follows:

-Once the UPC has started, you may wish to prevent that classic EP patents granted in the future on your pending EP applications will fall within the competence of the UPC.
-To do so, you will want to opt-out the pending application prior to grant.
-Even though opting-out will also be possible after grant, this entails the risk that a third party files a central revocation action at the UPC before you request the opt-out or before the opt-out becomes effective.
+You may wish to prevent that classic EP patents granted in the future on your pending EP applications fall within the competence of the UPC.
+To do so, you want to opt-out the pending application prior to grant.
+Even though opting-out remains possible after grant, this entails the risk that a third party files a central revocation action at the UPC before you request the opt-out or before the opt-out becomes effective.

 One possible moment to consider your preferences and request an opt-out for your pending applications could be at the pre-grant (Rule 71(3) EPC communication) stage, but in any event one must act before the end of the 7 (+7) year transitional period which allows to request an opt-out.
 While the end of the transitional period is not a pressing concern now, it will become an important consideration as we approach June 1, 2030 (or June 1, 2037).